Ignite-Strategies/ignitebd-backend/IgniteBD_ARCHITECTURE.md

   const firebaseId = req.user?.uid; // Extracted by middleware
   const { companyId } = req.query;

-  // Verify user has access to this company const user = await prisma.user.findUnique({
+  // Verify owner has access to this company (owner or admin) const owner = await prisma.owner.findUnique({
     where: { firebaseId },
     include: {
+      ownedCompanies: { where: { id: companyId } },
       adminOf: { where: { id: companyId } },
       staffOf: { where: { id: companyId } }
     }
   });

-  if (!user.adminOf.length && !user.staffOf.length) {
+  // Owner must be owner, admin, or staff of this companyId if (!owner.ownedCompanies.length && !owner.adminOf.length && !owner.staffOf.length) {
     return res.status(403).json({ error: 'Access denied' });
   }
 });